-Our Company is about augmenting and enabling human strength and endurance with machines.
-The intellectual property to do this in different vertical markets is created in our Ekso Labs group.
-The first technology developed by this group was the Human Universal Load Carrier or "HULC" military technology.
+Ekso Bionics exists to apply technological breakthroughs to the advancement of human motion.
+From the disabled to those who need help achieving feats beyond natural capability, we develop bionics "For the Human Endeavor".
+We design and develop wearable robotic exoskeletons to augment human strength, endurance, and mobility.
+The intellectual property that enables this for multiple vertical markets is created in our Ekso Labs group.
+The first technology developed by this group was the Human Universal Load Carrier or "HULC TM" military technology.
 The commercialization of that technology was started by entering into a licensing arrangement with Lockheed Martin.
 The second technology developed by this group was the Ekso GT medical technology.
 This technology's commercialization was begun by building an internal medical device business.
 It is our belief that as adoption of exoskeletons for medical devices grows, it will open the path to other vertical markets, such as home medical, industrial and consumer applications, to be commercialized.

-Our long-term goal in the medical market is to have one million persons stand and walk in Ekso TM exoskeletons by February 2022.
+Our long-term goal in the medical market is to have one million persons stand and walk in EksoTM exoskeletons by February 2022.
 We plan to achieve this goal by initially focusing on selling our medical exoskeletons to rehabilitation centers and hospitals in the United States, Europe and Asia.
 There are approximately 5,700 registered hospitals in the U.S., providing services to the 12,000 to 14,000 spinal cord injury ("SCI") incidences per year and approximately 650,000 persons who survive a stroke per year.
 It is estimated that there are approximately 7,000,000 persons who have survived a stroke.
 In Europe there are approximately 12,000 public and private hospitals, of which an estimated 4,600 are classified as acute care facilities.

-In February 2012 we sold the first Ekso device, a human exoskeleton for people with complete SCIs.
+In February 2012, we sold the first Ekso device, a human exoskeleton for people with complete SCIs.
 Since then we launched our Variable Assist software and announced our newest hardware platform, Ekso GT.
 The Variable Assist software enables users with any amount of lower extremity strength to contribute their own power for either leg to achieve self-initiated walking.
 The Ekso GT builds on the experience of the Ekso device and incorporates the Variable Assist, allowing us to expand our sales and marketing efforts beyond SCI-focused centers to centers supporting stroke and other neurological disorders.